Teuira Henry

 Teuira Henry (24/27 January 1847 – 23 January 1915) was a British Tahitian scholar, ethnologist, folklorist, linguist, historian and educator.
 She worked to reconstruct a lost manuscript on the history of Tahiti written by her grandfather, English missionary John Muggridge Orsmond, by using his original notes.
 Most of her writings were published posthumously by the Bernice Pauahi Bishop Museum as the book Ancient Tahiti.

 Early years and education

-Henry was born on 24 January or 27 January 1847, on Tahiti, as the fourth child and eldest daughter of Isaac S. Henry and Eliza Orsmond Henry.
-Her paternal grandparents were William Henry and Sarah Maebens Henry while her maternal grandparents were John Muggridge Orsmond and Isabella Nelson Orsmond.
+Henry was born on 24 January or 27 January 1847, on Tahiti, as the fourth child and eldest daughter of Isaac Shepherd Henry and Eliza Orsmond Henry.
+Her paternal grandparents were William Henry and Ann Shepherd Henry while her maternal grandparents were John Muggridge Orsmond and Isabella Nelson Orsmond.
 Her two grandfathers were early English Protestant missionaries to Tahiti.
 William Henry had been part of the first contingent of the London Missionary Society to arrive on the ship Duff in 1797.

 Raised on Tahiti, she was educated at the missionary school run by William Howe and his wife in Papeete.
 She became fluent in French, English and Tahitian.